algorithmica-org/algorithmica/content/english/hpc/_index.md

 - optimal Karatsuba Algorithm
 - optimal FFT

-This work is largely based on blog posts, research papers, conference talks and other work authored by a lot of people:
+This work is largely based on blog posts, research papers, conference talks, and other work authored by a lot of people:

 - [Agner Fog](https://agner.org/optimize/)
 - [Daniel Lemire](https://lemire.me/en/#publications)